rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md

 Since, by default, Google Kubernetes Engine (GKE) doesn't grant the `cluster-admin` role, you must run these commands on GKE clusters before you can register them.
 To learn more about role-based access control for GKE, please see [the official Google documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

-### EKS, AKS and GKE Clusters
+### Elastic Kubernetes Service (EKS), EKS-Anywhere, EKS Anywhere on Bare Metal, Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE)

-To successfully import them into or provision them from Rancher, Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE) clusters must have at least one managed node group.
+To successfully import or provision EKS, AKS, and GKE Clusters from Rancher, the cluster must have at least one managed node group.
+EKS-Anywhere, and EKS Anywhere on Bare Metal clusters can be imported into Rancher with an API address and credentials, as with any downstream cluster.
 In addition, GKE Autopilot clusters aren't supported.
 See [Compare GKE Autopilot and Standard](https://cloud.google.com/kubernetes-engine/docs/resources/autopilot-standard-feature-comparison) for more information about the difference between GKE modes.

 ## Registering a Cluster